FravBox/YagCCs/Thread Management/readme.md

 Display database info

 `-tsave`
-Resave db info - this will reset all the pinners.
+Resave db info - this will reset everything.
 Also has a emoji reaction counterpart.

 `-tdel`
 Delete the db info (in most cases you'd want to use `-tsave` instead).
 Also has a emoji reaction counterpart.